SNOMED-Documents/snomed-starter-guide/7-snomed-ct-expressions.md

-# SNOMED CT Starter Guide : 7.
-SNOMED CT Expressions
+# 7. SNOMED CT Expressions

 This section provides an overview of: